microsoft/fluentui/apps/fabric-website/src/pages/Overviews/ResourcesPage/docs/default/ResourcesDeveloperResources.md

 ### Documentation

-Find detailed documentation of the API along with examples of each control on the Fabric website or a full collection of the API references on the docs.microsoft.com portal.
+In addition to the API documentation and control examples found in the [Controls section](#/controls/web) of this website, you can find a full collection of API references on the docs.microsoft.com portal.

 <ul class="md-list--flex">
-  <li class="mdut--full">[Fabric website controls page](#/controls/web)</li>
   <li class="mdut--full">[API reference on docs.microsoft.com](https://docs.microsoft.com/en-us/javascript/api/office-ui-fabric-react?branch=live&view=office-ui-fabric-react-latest)</li>
 </ul>